Estimation of Multivariate Normal Algorithm (EMNA)

 Note

 EMNA learns the full covariance matrix of the Gaussian sampling distribution, resulting in a cubic time complexity w.r.t. each sampling.
-Therefore, it is rarely used for large-scale black-box optimization (LSBBO).
-It is highly recommended to first attempt other more advanced methods for LSBBO.
+Therefore, now it is rarely used for large-scale black-box optimization (LBO).
+It is highly recommended to first attempt other more advanced optimization methods for LBO.

 Parameters: